microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ```

 Store a matrix to groupshared memory.
 Data conversions between opaque matrices
-and groupshared memory are defined in the [Conversions on groupshared
+and groupshared memory are defined in the [Conversions](#conversions) section
-memory](#conversions-on-groupshared-memory) section below.
+below.

+The validator ensure that the group shared target memory is large enough for the
+write.

 ```llvm
 declare < NUM x [Ty]> @dx.op.matrixExtractToThreads.v[NUM][TY](